Russia frees WNBA star Brittney Griner in prisoner swap, US officials say

 Such a public overture drew a chiding rebuke from the Russians, who said they preferred to resolve such cases in private, and carried the risk of weakening the U.S. government’s negotiating hand for this and future deals by making the administration appear too desperate.
 But the announcement was also meant to communicate to the public that Biden was doing what he could and to ensure pressure on the Russians.

-Besides the efforts of U.S. officials, the release also followed months of backchannel negotiations involving Bill Richardson, the former U.S. ambassador to the United Nations and a frequent emissary in hostage talks, and his top deputy Mickey Bergman.
-The men had made multiple trips abroad in the last year to discuss swap scenarios with Russian contacts.
+Besides the efforts of U.S. officials, the release also followed months of back-channel negotiations involving Bill Richardson, the former U.S. ambassador to the United Nations and a frequent emissary in hostage talks, and his top deputy, Mickey Bergman.

 Griner was arrested at the Moscow’s Sheremetyevo Airport in February when customs officials said they found vape canisters with cannabis oil in her luggage.
 She pleaded guilty in July, though still faced trial because admitting guilt in Russia’s judicial system does not automatically end a case.